 While consumers and the waste management industry are responsible for the appropriate disposal respectively processing of consumer waste, the entire plastics industry has to focus on a safe handling of plastic pellets throughout the value chain.
 Unprocessed, the pellets are unobtrusive and can be easily overlooked.
 This bears an increased risk for the fine pellets to be spilled and to end up in the environment during production, transport to the customer or further processing into the end product or recyclate.

 Operation Clean Sweep® (OCS) is an international program that strives to prevent plastic pellet, flake and powder loss and to ensure that these materials don‘t end up in the environment.
 The OSC was initiated by the Plastics Industry Association (PLASTICS) and the Plastics Division of the American Chemistry Council (ACC) many years ago.

-Within the program, companies from the plastics industry value chain commit to the implementation of “good housekeeping” practices and contribute to a clean environment with pellet loss prevention.
+Within the program, companies from the plastics industry value chain can commit to the implementation of “good housekeeping” practices and contribute to a clean environment with pellet loss prevention.
 Plastic manufacturers, processors and distributors, logistics and recycling companies all share a common goal: zero pellet loss.
 Because the responsible handling of pellets not only protects the environment, but also allows a more efficient processing of the products.

 To prove its commitment to a clean environment, BASF has become a partner of the OSC-initiative in 2014 by signing the OCS pledge.
 The company implements the OSC with the following measures:

-The goal is to examine ongoing processes and improve them if necessary as well as to sensitize employees and our industry partners in order to jointly prevent plastic pellet loss.
+The goal is to examine ongoing processes and improve them if necessary as well as to sensitize employees and our industry partners in order to prevent plastic pellet loss.